mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ---

-There are a couple of things to unwrap in this component, the first is that we have two `script` tags, the first script tag has `context="module"` which means it is only instantiated once in the application and the variables will not change.
+There are a couple of things to unwrap in this component.
+The first is that we have two `script` tags: the first has `context="module"`, which means it is only instantiated once in the application and the variables will not change.
 This is useful because the `token` and `MAPBOX_API` attributes will be the same for every instantiation of the component within our app.

-The second `script` is not a module which means the properties within it can change between instances, this is important as we will be using this component in multiple places to show the different locations of our rentals.
+The second `script` is not a module, which means the properties within it can change between instances.
+This is important as we will be using this component in multiple places to show the different locations of our rentals.

 The next big difference is the `$` - this defines a computed property which will